-Color management is, dryly put, a set of systems that tries to have the same colour translate properly between color devices.
+Color management is, dryly put, a set of systems that tries to have the same color translate properly between color devices.

-It usually works by attempting to covert a colour to the reference colour space XYZ.
-XYZ is a coordinate system that has a spot for all colours that the average human eye can see.
+It usually works by attempting to convert a color to the reference color space XYZ.
+XYZ is a coordinate system that has a spot for all colors that the average human eye can see.

-Krita has two systems dedicated to colour management.
-On one hand we have lcms2, which deal with Icc-profiles, and on the other we have OCIO, which deal with LUT color management.
+Krita has two systems dedicated to color management.
+On the one hand, we have lcms2, which deal with ICC profiles, and on the other, we have OCIO, which deal with LUT color management.